SEK

 • Parental priorities: How to choose a guardian for your child

 If you have minor children, arguably the most important estate planning decision you need to make is choosing a guardian for them should the unthinkable occur.
 If you haven’t yet made this decision, formalize your choice as soon as possible.
+Contact the estate planning advisors at SEK for your estate planning needs.

 • Flex plan: In an unpredictable estate planning environment, flexibility is key